 Brazil, Mark.
 2009.
 Birds of East Asia.
 Princeton, New Jersey: Princeton University Press.
 Entries for Narcissus Flycatcher and Chinese Flycatcher (Ficedula elisae), p.
 436.

 Century Park, Pudong, Thurs.
 5 Oct.
 2017, Komatsu Yasuhiko and Craig Brelsford, 39 species.
 Hiko and I blew past our target of 35 species and added three species to the shanghaibirding.com Century Park all-time bird list.
-The total now stands at 138 species.

 The new entries on the shanghaibirding.com list are Sakhalin Leaf Warbler, Dusky Warbler, and White-throated Rock Thrush.
 The new entries on the eBird list are those three plus Japanese Paradise Flycatcher and Taiga Flycatcher.